U.S. Global Investors (NASDAQ:GROW) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of U.S. Global Investors (NASDAQ:GROW – Get Rating) in a research note published on Wednesday morning.
-The brokerage issued a hold rating on the asset manager’s stock.
+Investment analysts at StockNews.com assumed coverage on shares of U.S. Global Investors (NASDAQ:GROW – Get Rating) in a report issued on Thursday.
+The brokerage set a “hold” rating on the asset manager’s stock.

 About U.S. Global Investors